core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Altering the option content would result in the proxy adjacent to the origin server to incorrectly configure a group observation (e.g., by indicating a wrong multicast IP address) hence preventing the correct reception of multicast notifications and their forwarding to the clients; or to configure bogus group observations that are currently not active on the origin server.

-In order to prevent what is described above, the ticket requests conveying the Listen-To-Multicast-Responses option can be additionally protected hop-by-hop.
+In order to prevent what is described above, the ticket requests conveying the Listen-To-Multicast-Responses Option can be additionally protected hop-by-hop.
 This can be achieved by the client protecting the ticket request sent to the proxy using OSCORE (see {{I-D.tiloca-core-oscore-capable-proxies}}) and/or DTLS {{RFC6347}}{{I-D.ietf-tls-dtls13}}.

 # IANA Considerations # {#iana}

 This document has the following actions for IANA.

+Note to RFC Editor: Please replace all occurrences of "{{&SELF}}" with the RFC number of this specification and delete this paragraph.

 ## Media Type Registrations {#media-type}